Quality Assurance tests look at the functionality of Moodle from a user's point of view.

 All testers are members of the testers group in the Moodle Tracker, enabling them to pass or fail QA tests and add comments.

-- Using either the Moodle QA Testing Site or your own test site running the latest Moodle 3.4 beta (available from Git on the integration/master branch git://git.moodle.org/integration.git) with debugging set to developer, perform each of the steps listed in the test.
-Please test using both the Clean and Boost themes.
+- Using either the Moodle QA Testing Site or your own test site running the latest Moodle 3.10dev (available from Git on the integration/MOODLE_310_STABLE branch git://git.moodle.org/integration.git) with debugging set to developer, perform each of the steps listed in the test.

 - Choose an appropriate workflow action:

 - Pass - Test runs perfectly.
-Add comment such as feedback about a new feature, browsers used for testing (if applicable), or simply "This test passes - yippee!"
+Add comment such as feedback about a new feature, browsers used for testing (if applicable; example: "This test passes on Q&A site with Teacher role using Boost theme"), or simply "This test passes - yippee!"

 - Fail - Something doesn't work, or you obtain debugging messages.
 Add comment describing the step that doesn't work.
 If in doubt whether to pass a test, give it a fail and add a comment describing your doubts.

 - Obsolete - Test is no longer relevant in the current Moodle version.
 Add comment explaining why.

 If you notice that the test description is out-of-date, add a comment mentioning that it needs updating.
 Alternatively, if you'd like to help with updating the test yourself, see below.

 Moodle QA Testing Site